 The first two performances were presented by the Hong Kong Music Department in 1966 and 1969.
 1973 was a turning point in the history of the Ballet Group, when Dame Margot Fonteyn became our Patron, the Governor's wife became the Honorary Patron and Mrs. Sally Leung became the President.

 Mr. Heinz Bosl, a wonderful German artist, partnered Dame Margot Fonteyn in the fundraising performance for the Ballet Group at Lee Theatre in 1974.
 With the sudden death of Mr. Bosl shortly after the event, a Scholarship was launched in his memory.
 Mr. Cliff Lui was the first recipient of the Scholarship for studying at the Royal Ballet School for one year.

 A second scholarship was launched in 1991, naming after Dame Margot Fonteyn who had inspired and supported the Ballet Group for 18 years.

 Performances have been presented regularly and our repertoire included most favourite classical ballets such as Giselle, Swan Lake, La Sylphide, Sleeping Beauty etc. The Ballet Group had also toured to Macau, Singapore, Guangzhou and Shenzhen and the performances were all very enthusiastically received.

-Since its inception in 2000, the Hong Kong Young Ballet Stars Award has come to be recognized as the one impartial ballet competition open to all ballet students of Hong Kong.
+Since its inception in 2000, the Hong Kong Ballet Group Stars Award has come to be recognized as the one impartial ballet competition open to all ballet students of Hong Kong.
 Entrants, in levels according to age and gender, compete in front of a panel of adjudicators of international professional caliber.
 Talents were identified and encouraged by awards and scholarships to study at overseas summer programmes.